larsbaera/NorbitsChallenge/README.md

 Visual Studio Community can be downloaded for free from Microsoft: https://visualstudio.microsoft.com/vs/community/ The database for this solution is localdb.
 You need to point to the right file location in appsettings.json

-Download the code to you compupter and upload to your personal github profile or send us a link when you are done.
+Download the code to you computer and upload to your personal github profile or send us a link when you are done.
 Do not submit a pull request to this repository, as this will make your code available to any other applicants.

 Good luck!